michaelbZA/my-website/content/posts/python-series/07-python-foundations-code-quality.md

 ### Docstrings: Your Future Self Will Thank You

-Documentation isn't just for others—it's for you six months from now when you can't remember why you wrote that complex financial calculation a certain way.
+Documentation isn't just for others, it's useful for you six months from now when you can't remember why you wrote that complex financial calculation a certain way.

 #### Google Style Docstrings